-Ramdisks, I hear you moan already that they are a relict of the past and not useful anymore.
+Ramdisks, I hear you moan already that they are a relic of the past and not useful anymore.
 Wrong again..

-Ramdisks make sense in many situations, especially if you have enough RAM so that the Ramdisk gets a decent amount of it.
+Ramdisks are useful in many situations, especially if you have enough RAM so that the Ramdisk gets a decent amount of it.
 As a quick explanation, a Ramdisk is a temporary disk in your RAM.
 It has a drive letter and behaves like any hard drive or USB device that is connected to your computer.

 The benefit is that it is faster than a hard drive because RAM is faster than hard drives and that everything that gets written to it will be gone once you restart the computer.

 Restart Firefox after creating the new entry and visit some websites.
-Now head over to your Ramdisk and check if the cache is filling with the files of those websites.
+Now head over to your Ramdisk drive and check if the cache is being filled with the files of visited websites.
 If you followed this instruction it should.
 The cache will be deleted once you reboot or shut down your system.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.